mattmurr/sociallyinept.dev/posts/serverless-kotlin.md

-**Edit**: AWS has introduced a new feature called [SnapStart](https://aws.amazon.com/blogs/compute/reducing-java-cold-starts-on-aws-lambda-functions-with-snapstart/) to improve cold starts for Lambda, so that follow up post I speak of above, will compare GraalVM to SnapStart.
+**Edit**: AWS has introduced a new feature called [SnapStart](https://aws.amazon.com/blogs/compute/reducing-java-cold-starts-on-aws-lambda-functions-with-snapstart/) to improve cold starts for Lambda.